 Social media may no longer suffice as a reporting tool for major operational and security incidents: Throughout 2017, there were some well-publicised issues/outages in the payments sector.
 However, the FCA now requires notification of major operational and security incidents, within hours of them occurring, as well as regular updates.
 Whilst UK “challenger banks” were praised by (some of) their customers for their openness and keeping people up to date via Twitter, going forward, it may no longer be enough just to post apologies and updates on social media.

 You can see the newspaper headline now: FCA Drowning in PSD2 Re-authorisation Applications.
-Under PSD2, all existing e-money and payment services businesses need to go through a re-authorisation process to continue operating beyond mid-July.
-The FCA wants submissions completed by mid-April, as it needs to decide on “complete” applications within three months.
-However, anecdotal information suggests that much of the sector has not submitted theirs yet.
-It’ll be interesting to see how the FCA manages the applications once they come rolling in.
-The big question is, can they review and approve them quickly enough to ensure continuity of the sector and service to customers?
+Under PSD2, all existing e-money and payment services businesses needed to go through a re-authorisation process to continue operating beyond mid-July.
+The FCA wanted submissions completed by mid-April, as it needed to decide on “complete” applications within three months.

 Some of the terms we’ve used are explained further in the Jargon Buster below.